Ofek-Hodis/Snake/README.md

   Example:
     pip install pygame
 3. Run the game:
-   Python main.py
+   Python run.py

 ---

 ## Controls
-For single-player arrow-keys control the snake, use esc to close the game at any time.
+For single-player, arrow-keys control the snake; use esc to close the game at any time.
 For two-player mode, the same controls apply.
-Use wasd to control the second snake.
+Use WASD to control the second snake.

 ---